cotes2020/jekyll-theme-chirpy/_posts/01GCP/identity/2021-01-04-BeyondCorp.md

 ### Secure the apps and resources with IAP

-IAP establishes a <font color=red> central identity awareness layer </font> for apps and resources accessed by HTTPS and TCP.
+IAP establishes a <font color=OrangeRed> central identity awareness layer </font> for apps and resources accessed by HTTPS and TCP.
 - can control access on each individual app and resource instead of using network-level firewalls.

 Secure the Google Cloud app and all its resources by selecting one of the following guides: